 At many venues you will be paying a premium for a Saturday wedding so try and avoid this if you’re on a tight budget.
 If you’re having an evening reception only then Friday isn’t a bad choice or if it’s a full day of celebrations then there’s nothing wrong with wrapping up slightly earlier on a Sunday, as people will be exhausted anyway.

 5. Less Tech

-Let’s be honest we live in a technology driven world, but this does not mean you have to have lots of tech at your wedding.
-There are lots of optional extras you will be told about from the likes of your photographer and DJ, however this does not mean you require them.
+Let’s be honest we live in a technology-driven world, but this does not mean you have to have lots of tech at your wedding.
+There are lots of optional extras you will be told about from the likes of your photographer and DJ, but trust us when we say you don’t always need them.
 Only pay for things if you know what they actually do and don’t be afraid to go back to basics.